fivdi/onoff/README.md

     $ npm install onoff

-If you're using io.js v3 or Node.js v4 and seeing lots of compile errors when installing onoff, it's very likely that gcc/g++ 4.8 are not installed.
-See [Node.js v4 and native addons](https://github.com/fivdi/onoff/wiki/Node.js-v4-and-native-addons) for details.
+If you're using io.js v3 or Node.js v4 and seeing lots of compile errors when installing onoff, it's very likely that gcc/g++ 4.8 or higher are not installed.
+See
+[Node.js v4 and native addons](https://github.com/fivdi/onoff/wiki/Node.js-v4-and-native-addons)
+for details.